-De-escalation Strategies: Strategies direct support staff use to help a member return to a baseline, adaptive or calm state.
+De-escalation Strategies: strategies direct support staff use to help a member return to a baseline, adaptive or calm state.
 Strategies may include:

-- 1. Staff adopting a caring but neutral position. - 2.
-Remaining calm and using a calm tone of voice. - 3.
-Paying attention to the member; listening, focusing on feelings, and validating them; empathizing; being nonjudgmental (in both body and verbal language). - 4.
-Reminding the member of potential consequences to their behaviors and that he or she is in control. - 5.
-Staff working to reduce environmental stressors. - 6.
-Trying to determine what the member wants and offering solutions or alternatives. - 7.
-Drawing the member into a more pleasant, positive, and grounded state.
+Staff adopting a caring but neutral position.

+- Remaining calm and using a calm tone of voice. - Paying attention to the member; listening, focusing on feelings, and validating them; empathizing; being nonjudgmental (in both body and verbal language). - Assisting the member to use skills they have learned to calm or to cope with the stressful situation. - Staff working to reduce environmental stressors. - Trying to determine what the member wants and offering solutions or alternatives. - Drawing the member into a more pleasant, positive, and grounded state.

-Emergency: An emergency, as it relates to restrictive measures, means an unanticipated situation has occurred where a member suddenly engages in dangerous behavior, placing the member or others at imminent, significant risk of physical injury, or exhibits signs known to be precursors of such behavior for the member.
+Emergency Restrictive Measure: an emergency, as it relates to restrictive measures, means an unanticipated situation has occurred where a member suddenly engages in dangerous behavior, placing the member or others at imminent, significant risk of physical injury, or exhibits signs known to be precursors of such behavior for the member.
 This may include the appearance of behavior that has not happened for years or has never been known to have occurred before, or it could include current behaviors that suddenly and unexpectedly have escalated to an intensity the Team has not seen before.
+Emergency use of restrictive measure also applies to situations the team does not anticipate will occur again.